What risks do businesses face when they expand internationally?

 Property damage and business interruption

-In some countries, the authorities can confiscate your property or demand the termination of a contract without necessarily having any valid justification.
-Medium-sized companies must take this risk into consideration when they decide to enter into a market.
-They must also understand that international sanctions can be taken against certain countries or individuals.
+In some countries, the authorities may also confiscate your property or require a contract to be terminated for no valid reason.
+Intermediate-sized businesses need to assess this risk before they decide to move into a market.
+They must also be aware of the international sanctions in place against particular countries or individuals.

 Read more